tiny8877/okta.github.io/_source/_docs/api/resources/apps.md

 ---------------------- | ------------------------------------------------------
-`status eq "ACTIVE"`   | Apps that have a `status` of `ACTIVE` `status eq "INACTIVE"` | Apps that have a `status` of `INACTIVE` `user.id eq ":uid"`    | Apps assigned to a specific user such as `00ucw2RPGIUNTDQOYPOF` `group.id eq ":gid"`   | Apps assigned to a specific group such as `00gckgEHZXOUDGDJLYLG` `credentials.signing.kid eq ":kid"`   | Apps using a particular key such as `SIMcCQNY3uwXoW3y0vf6VxiBb5n9pf8L2fK8d-FIbm4`
+`status eq "ACTIVE"`   | Apps that have a `status` of `ACTIVE` `status eq "INACTIVE"` | Apps that have a `status` of `INACTIVE` `user.id eq ":userId"`    | Apps assigned to a specific user such as `00ucw2RPGIUNTDQOYPOF` `group.id eq ":groupId"`   | Apps assigned to a specific group such as `00gckgEHZXOUDGDJLYLG` `credentials.signing.kid eq ":kid"`   | Apps using a particular key such as `SIMcCQNY3uwXoW3y0vf6VxiBb5n9pf8L2fK8d-FIbm4`

 > Only a single expression is supported as this time.
 The only supported filter type is `eq`.